nadeleke/vpc-db-s3-endpoints/README.md

-# naats
-Dynamo DB sample within private VPC
+# Cloud formation templates for VPC, DB and Endpoints